-First, a top-down analysis used a Foucauldian-informed discourse analysis with a feminist and class theorist focus (Rickett & Roman, 2013; Rickett & Morris, 2021; Willott & Griffin, 1997) to identify overarching discourses related to class, race and gendered identities.
-We had a particular interest in subject positioning, the possible implications for subjectivity and practice, and what discourses might tell us about the wider social conditions within which working-class women politicians are situated.
-The text was reread several times, chunked (into a section of text that centres on a topic/issue).
-The chunks were then coded using nvivo themes.
-These themes reflect the words or phrases used repeatedly in them and/or what best represents what is being described (e.g. a ploy to distract).
-Following this stage, we identified the ways in which each theme was discussed (e.g. ploy required to overcome state school education).
-Finally, patterns of language use; first, within each theme, then across the different themes to examine different constructions of class and femininities.
+First, a top-down analysis used a Foucauldian-informed discourse analysis with a feminist and class theorist focus (Rickett & Morris, 2021; Rickett & Roman, 2013; Willott & Griffin, 1997) to specifically identify overarching discourses deployed within newspaper articles around class, race, and gendered identities, with a particular interest in subject positioning, the possible implications for subjectivity and practice, and what discourses might tell us about the wider social conditions within which working-class women politicians are situated.
+Text was read through several times and then "chunked"

+(divided into sections of text centring on a topic/issue), then coded using NVivo themes.
+These themes reflecte the words or phrases used repeatedly in them and/or what best represented what was being described (e.g., a ploy to distract).
+We then identified ways in which these themes were being discussed (e.g., ploy was required to overcome state school education).
+Finally, we looked for similar ways of talking; first within each theme, then across the different themes to examine different ways that class and femininities were constructed.

-The second phase of analysis used a more traditional bottom-up discursive psychology approach (e.g. Edwards & Potter, 1992; Wiggins & Potter, 2017).
-We re-examined all the transcripts to consider how discursive and linguistic devices were locally deployed.
-This level of analysis allowed us to explore the action orientation of a discourse and to consider how micro-features of a discourse are embedded and enacted to achieve certain communicative effects (e.g., persuade, ridicule).
-Our intention was not to complete an exhaustive microanalysis of every identifiable rhetorical device (e.g. extreme case formulations, three-part lists, strategic vagueness, script formulations), as in classic discursive psychology.
-Indeed, such attempts are rendered largely futile by the sheer complexity of the structure of any given text.
-Rather, in keeping with our aims, we worked systematically through each article, focussing on (i) where and how linguistic and discursive devices served to elevate classed and gendered ideological claims, and (ii) how such claims infused the macro discourse with rhetorically persuasive qualities that emboldened the implicit and explicit arguments and assumptions being made.
-Completing this second phase also challenged our initial assumptions about the macro discourse and our developing sense of the overarching discourses.
+Second, using a more traditional bottom-up discursive psychology approach (e.g., Edwards & Potter, 1992; Wiggins & Potter, 2017), we reexamined all the transcripts to consider how discursive and linguistic devices were locally deployed.
+This level of analysis allowed us to explore the action orientation of the discourse and consider how microfeatures of the discourse were embedded and enacted to achieve certain interactional business.
+Our intention here was not an attempt to complete an exhaustive microanalysis of every identifiable device (e.g., extreme case formulations, three-part lists, strategic vagueness, script formulations) within the data.
+Indeed, such attempts are largely rendered futile by the sheer complexity of any given text.
+Rather, in keeping with our aims, we worked systematically through each article in turn and focussed our analytic attention to where and how linguistic and discursive devices served to elevate classed and gendered ideological claims, and how such claims infused the macrodiscourse with rhetorically persuasive qualities that emboldened the implicit and explicit arguments and assumptions being made.
+Completing this second phase also challenged our initial assumptions about the macrodiscourse and our developing sense of the overarching discourses.

-After the completion of both stages of analysis, and a synthesis of our findings, we arrived at and labelled two main over-arching discourses: Fishwives - gendered and classed unrespectability in parliament (discourse 1), and working-class heroes - gendered and classed respectability in parliament (discourse 2).
+After the completion of both stages of analysis, and a synthesis of our findings, we arrived at and labelled two main overarching discourses: Fishwives-gendered and classed unrespectability in parliament (Discourse 1), and working-class heroes-gendered and classed respectability in parliament (Discourse 2).

-This dual approach aligns with that of Critical Discursive Psychology (e.g., Edley & Wetherell, 2001; Locke & Budds, 2020; Wetherell & Edley, 2014; Wetherell, 1998).
-As Locke and Budds (2020) argue, using these two (often presented as opposing) approaches, enables an analysis to address the dual concerns of discourse which focus (i) on macrolevel issues that consider wider societal discourses and the repertoires and subject positions inherent in these, and (ii) the micro, rhetorical and agentive aspects of the discourse.
+This dual approach aligns with that of critical discursive psychology (e.g., Edley & Wetherell, 2001; Locke & Budds, 2020; Wetherell, 1998; Wetherell & Edley, 2014).
+As Locke and Budds (2020) argue, using these two (often presented as opposing) approaches enables the analysis to address the dual concerns of discourse, which focus on macrolevel issues that consider wider societal discourses and the repertoires and subject positions inherent in these, and the micro, rhetorical, and agentive aspects of the discourse.
 As Locke and Budds (2020) contend, this dual interrogation permits a more comprehensive analytic picture of the focal topic.
-While this approach has mainly been employed in health research, we sought to examine how well it would fare in the context of identities and social inequalities research.
+Finally, while this approach has mainly been employed in health research, we sought to examine how well it would fair in the context of identities and social inequalities research.